Responsible Conduct of Research Training

 Pepperdine University's Plan for Responsible Conduct of Research Training

-The Office of the Vice Provost for Research and Strategic Initiatives has developed an institution-wide program to meet these requirements.
+The Office of the Vice Provost has developed an institution-wide program to meet these requirements.
 The program consists of two parts:

-1) Completion by students and post-docs of a basic selection of online core modules of the Responsible Conduct of Research program hosted by the Collaborative Institutional Training Initiative (CITI) of the University of Miami; Register on the CITI website.
+1) Completion by students and post-docs of a basic selection of online core modules of the Responsible Conduct of Research program hosted by the Collaborative Institutional Training Initiative (CITI); Register on the CITI website.

 2) Discipline-specific mentoring by the PI/PD while the award is active.